jeremy-block/retro-relevance-study/retro-comms/assets/tutorialText/consent.md

 ## Purpose of the research study

-This research study examines how individuals share their investigative processes when handing off their analyses to others.
-The study aims to improve methods for generating and presenting provenance summaries, which document the history of an analysis process.
-The findings will help inform the development of tools that support the effective communication of analysis findings during shift transitions or collaborative investigations.
-Participants will engage with investigative datasets, annotate summaries of analysis, and provide feedback on the presented information.
+We are studying how people share their investigative processes when handing off their work to others.
+Our goal is to improve tools that generate and present provenance summaries—records that document how an analysis was done.
+These findings will help us support effective communication during shift transitions or collaborative investigations.

+During the study, you will work with investigative datasets, annotate summaries of previous analyses, and give feedback on how helpful the information is.

 ---

 ## Eligibility

-To participate in this research study, you must:
+You can participate in this research study, if you:

-- Be between **18 and 65 years old**.
+- Are between **18 and 65 years old**.
-- Be **physically located within the United States**.
+- Are **physically located within the United States**.

 ---

 ## What you will be asked to do in the study

-You will:
+During the study, you will:

-1. Have your browser activities and written feedback recorded for research purposes.
+1. Allow the system to record your browser activity and written responses for research purposes.
-2. Read the notes written by the prior investigator and make an investigation plan.
+2. Read investigation notes written by a previous investigator.
+3. Create your own plan for continuing the investigation.
-3. Use a software tool to review a **fictional mystery** (text) designed for research.
+4. Use a research tool to explore a **fictional mystery case** presented in text format.

-   1. **No personal information** is included, and any resemblance to real-life characters is purely coincidental.
+   - The case contains no real-world personal information; any similarities to real individuals are purely coincidental.
-4. Show your understanding of the mystery by taking a quiz.
+5. Complete a quiz to demonstrate your understanding of the case.
-5. Rate summaries by selecting key phrases, and providing feedback through a survey.
+6. Review and rate summaries by highlighting key phrases and answering follow-up survey questions.
-6. Answer some questions about your personality, habits, and demographics.
+7. Answer a short set of questions about your personality, habits, and demographics.

-Your responses will be recorded digitally, kept anonymous, and used for later analysis.
-You may withdraw from the study at any time by contacting **Eric D. Ragan at [eragan@ufl.edu](mailto:eragan@ufl.edu)**.
+All of your responses will be recorded digitally, kept anonymous, and analyzed for research purposes.
+You may stop participating at any time.
+Contact **Eric D. Ragan at [eragan@ufl.edu](mailto:eragan@ufl.edu)** to have your data discarded after study completion.

 ---

 ## Time required

-The study session is expected to take **1 hour**.
+The study session will take approximately **1 hour**.

 ---

 ## Risks and benefits

-- This study presents **minimal risks**, similar to daily computer use.
+- The risks are **minimal**, similar to using a computer for everyday tasks.
-- Possible risks include **mild fatigue** from screen time or cognitive effort.
+- You may experience **mild fatigue** from screen use or mental effort.
-- There are **no direct benefits** to participants.
-- Your contributions will help improve tools for summarizing investigative processes.
+- You will **not receive direct benefits**, but your participation will help us improve tools for summarizing investigative work.
+- Your data will contribute toward the **publication of scientific knowledge** and the **career advancement** of the research team.

 ---

 ## Use of your data in a public dataset

-De-identified data from this study **may be shared in a public dataset** for future research.
+We may **share your de-identified data** in a public dataset for future research.
 This means:

-- Your responses and interactions **may be available to other researchers**.
-- **No personal information will be included**.
+- **Other researchers** may access your responses and interactions, but we will **not include any personal information**.
 - If you have concerns, please discuss them with the research team before participating.

 ---

 ## Confidentiality

-- **No personal information** will be collected or stored.
+- We will **not collect or store any personal information**.
-- All collected data will be **anonymized and kept confidential**.
+- **Anonymize all collected data** and keep it confidential.
-- Any recorded responses, including text annotations or interview notes, will be **stored securely** and analyzed without links to personal identifiers.
+- **Securely store your responses**, including any annotations or notes, and analyze them without linking them to your identity.

 ---

 ## Sponsorship

-This research **is not funded** by an outside entity.
+This study **is not funded** by an outside entity.

 ---

 ## Compensation

-- Participants **may receive compensation** for their time.
+- You **may receive compensation** for your time.
-- If recruited through **SONA**, they may receive **up to 1 course credit point** (determined by their instructor).
+- If you were recruited through **SONA**, you may receive **up to 1 course credit point**.
-- Other recruits may receive **compensation as outlined in recruitment materials**.
+- If you were recruited another way, you may receive **compensation as outlined in the recruitment materials**.
-- **Compensation is optional** and can be waived by mutual agreement.
+- **Compensation is optional** and can be waived otherwise.

 ---

 ## Withdrawal from the study

 - Your participation is **entirely voluntary**.
+- You may **skip most demographic questions** by selecting “N/A” or “I don’t know” where available.
-- You may **withdraw at any time** without penalty, and any collected data will be discarded.
+- You may **stop participating at any time** without penalty.
-- You are **not required to answer any question** that makes you uncomfortable.
+- We will **discard any data we've collected** if you choose to withdraw or close the window.

 ---